Wolfred Nelson: Biography

 On 16 November 1837, he and 25 others were charged with high treason.
-The following month, on 4 December 1837, Louis-Joseph Papineau and Edmund Bailey O'Callaghan joined Nelson at Saint-Denis where they decided to resist arrest, procure arms and ammunition for the people and declare the independence of Lower Canada.
-It was around this time that Nelson exclaimed, "The time has come, to melt our spoons into bullets."
+Louis-Joseph Papineau and Edmund Bailey O'Callaghan joined Nelson at Saint-Denis at some point before 23 November 1837, where Papineau and O'Bailey decided to resist arrest and escape to the United States (into Vermont) following the Battle of Saint-Denis.

 On 28 February 1838, after having crossed the border from Vermont, Nelson, along with 300 to 400 Patriotes from a secret group called Frères Chasseurs, distributed copies of a declaration of independence written by Nelson's brother, Robert Nelson.
-Drawn from the American Declaration of Independence, the document listed the crimes that Great Britain had committed against Lower Canada, and defended the right to overthrow the government.
+Inspired by the United States Declaration of Independence, the document listed their grievances with the British colonial government in Lower Canada, and defended their right to overthrow that government.

-Later, he led a group of armed citizens who resisted arrest by the British army at St-Denis.
+Later, he led a group of armed citizens who resisted arrest by the authorities at St-Denis.
 He was arrested soon after.
 (See Lower Canada Rebellion.)
 Exiled to Bermuda in 1838, Nelson was granted amnesty by the British colonial government and came back to Montreal in 1842.
 In 1844, he was elected to the new Parliament of the Province of Canada.
 In 1854, he became mayor of Montreal, and he died in June 1863.
 He is interred in the Anglican cemetery in Sorel-Tracy and is commemorated by a park in Mercier-Hochelaga-Maisonneuve borough.